rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 Some of the answers to those questions requires an understanding of memory, and the performance characteristics of accessing the values stored in memory.
 If copies were cheap, then it probably would make sense to always make a copy, unless your goal was to make the change visible somewhere else (ie, in another thread).
 But copying is not always cheap.

+> Dynamism's performance cost
+>
+> Part of the reason python is slow is because in python everything is an `object` (somewhat equivalent to Java's Object)
+> and requires:
+> - A memory access to get the object's memory location (which is a glorified hash table)
+> - Retrieval of the value of the key, which is another memory retrieval that may not reside in cache
+> While mojo can go to heroic lengths for parallelism (eg SIMD data types that make use of CPU's vectorized registers),
+> one of the more mundane performance improvements is simply by removing dynamism and specifying types.
+For example,
+> In python, a class can have methods and fields dynamically added, removed, or changed at runtime.
+The _raison d'etre_
+> of mojo `fn` and `struct` as equivalents of python's `def` and `class` is to remove this dynamism.

 What about _moves_?
 Rust makes it central to the language, because its affine type system requires it.
 So it must be better than copying right?
 Moving data has benefits to compiler analysis, because it means the other variable no longer